chill117/sequel/readme.md

 		}
 	},
 	attributes: ['id', 'name'],// An array of attributes to return for each record found.
 The default behavior is to return all attributes.
-	limit: 5,// An integer that specifies that maximum number of records to get.
+	limit: 5,// An integer that specifies the maximum number of records to get.
 Default is no limit.
 	offset: 2,// An integer that specifies the offset of the query.
 Default is 0.
 	debug: true// When TRUE, debugging information will be printed to the console.
 }